lspahija/AIUI/README.md

 - Report any issues you encounter
 - Suggest new features or improvements
 - Submit pull requests for bug fixes or new features

-- Please follow the standard GitHub workflow for submitting issues and pull requests.
-And don't forget to ⭐️ the repo if you find it useful!
+Don't forget to ⭐️ the repo if you find it useful!